makoConstruct/termpose/README.md

     // is a comment
     - is a list element

-type
-  name Vessel
-  type_parameters E
-  mutates
-  subscribable
+type Vessel type_parameters:E mutates subscribable
   //"makes for reactive streams, has a current state, state changes, you can subscribe to be notified of changes (this is the point of the thing) operation
     name place